brimdata/zui/itest/README.md

 The purpose of the integration tests is to test Brim and ZQD interactions.
 The test strategy is to focus on these interactions in the tests and not exhaustively test the product this way.
-Note that some tests are better suited as Brim unit tests or tests written in zq.git.
+Note that some tests are better suited as Brim unit tests or tests in the Zed repository.

 The tests use Jest and Spectron.